Nick689/number-to-letter-in-BASIC/README.md

 	Dim tVingt as Variant
 	Dim tDix as Variant
 	Dim tUnite as Variant
-	if vNombre>999999999999 then
-		numtoletter=""
-		exit function
-	end if
 	if vNombre<0 then
 		vNegatif=false
 		vNombre=abs(vNombre)
 	else
 		vNegatif=true
-	endif
+	end if
+	if vNombre>999999999999 then
+		numtoletter=""
+		exit function
+	end if
 	vString=cstr(vNombre)
 	vlength=len(vString)
 	while vlength<12